predict-idlab/OnlineNeuro/README.md

 pip install -r requirements.txt
 ```

-In addition, install the required matlab engine (the default pip wheel is currently Matlab 2024a).
+In case you want to solve Matlab problems (i.e. Axonsim), install the required matlab engine (the default pip wheel is currently Matlab 2024a).

 You can check the version by opening MATLAB and run the command: version

-So for instance, if don't have 2024a version, but your engine for Matlab is 2023b you can do the following command:
+So for instance, if you don't have 2024a version, but your engine for Matlab is 2023b you can do the following command:

 ```bash
 # Install matlabengine for Matlab version 2023b